adesh0011/Tic-Tac-Toe/README.md

 🎮 Tic-Tac-Toe Game

-A classic Tic-Tac-Toe game** built using HTML, CSS, and JavaScript.
+A classic Tic-Tac-Toe game, built using HTML, CSS, and JavaScript.
 This project demonstrates interactive gameplay logic, DOM manipulation, and responsive UI design.
 Players can take turns marking X and O, and the game detects winners or a draw automatically.

 💡 Features: